jump-dev/Dualization.jl/docs/src/examples.md

 ## Solving a problem using its dual formulation

-It is not clear when solving the dual of a problem is faster than solving its primal but sometimes this feature can be useful.
+Depending on the solver and on the type of formulation solving the dual of a problem is faster than solving its primal.
 To solve the problem via its dual formulation can be done using the `DualOptimizer`.

 ```julia